julienrbrt/ut_bitinc_project/README.md

 The program will import data from Transics directly into the database.
 It will checks what fields are already present in the database before importing.

-The program can also generate report from the data for a specific driver and truck for a given period of time.
+The program can also generate reports from the data for a specific drivers and trucks for a given period of time.

 ### Requirements